cainsalcido/hitandtank/README.md

 # HitAndTank

-Hit and Tank is a simple javascript game meant to do absolutely nothing.
+Hit and Tank is a simple javascript with web functionality I made, the code is awful, I know.

 ## Badges